How to light your fire? Ferrocerium, reliable in all weather conditions & Flax tow

 1. Prepare the tinder

-Use a very dry material: plant fiber (cotton makeup remover is perfect!), wood shavings, dried herbs, etc.
+Use a very dry material: plant fiber (makeup remover cotton is perfect!), wood shavings, dry herbs, etc.

 2. Position the rod